betamos/Snake-JS/README.md

 The purpose is **not** to make the game cross-browser compatible.
 Hacks and inconsistensies are only applied when absolutely necessary.

+Currently Snake JS **does not work on Internet Explorer**.
+This is because IE is a **non-standards compliant browser** which does not support things like <code>DOMObject.addEventListener()</code>.
+IE is like a spoiled child, and I refuse to treat it differently.
+Partly because I don't want to bloat the code or use extrenal libraries and partly because I just don't feel for it.

 Author and License
 -----------
 Originally Snake JS is written by [Didrik Nordström][2].
 It is MIT licensed.
 Make sure to [follow the project on github][3].